ropensci/neotoma/cran-comments.md

 + There were no ERRORs or WARNINGs
 + There was one note - `Non-standard file/directory found at top level:  'cran-comments.md'`
 + Travis gives two notes:
-  + Author field differs.
-This is fine as far as I'm concerned.
-The author field is descriptive, and the citation field should account for this.
+  +  Cyclic repository
-  + Non-standard file (as above)
+  +  License file

 ## Downstream Dependencies: